 Department of Public Health

-The Department of Public Health offers a Bachelor of Science (B.S.) degree in Public Health, as well as minors in Community Health and Wellness.
+The Department of Public Health offers a Bachelor of Science (B.S.) degree in Public Health and a degree in Health Administration, as well as a minor in Community Health and a minor in Wellness.

 Department Honors